exogen/instant-listen/README.md

   as possible, it’s best to do this after the server is already listening (like in the `listen()` callback).
 - `ready`: A Promise that will resolve when the handler has been created and is ready to respond to requests.
+You probably don’t need to use this, unless you want to `catch` errors that occur during initialization.